foprel/snowflake-101-training/hands-on-lab-1/README.md

 <img src="https://github.com/foprel/snowflake-101-training/blob/main/images/get-dataset.png" width="200">

 You do not have to change any of the options.
 Click 'Open' to open a new worksheet with the sample code.
-You can now start exploring the data by running the sample code or writign your own queries.
+You can now start exploring the data by running the sample code or writing your own queries.